 TrueTrac vs Straight Edge Guides

-Check out our comparison video or read the details below for a more in-depth look at the differences between a straight-edge guide and the TrueTrac saw system!
+Check out our comparison video or read the details below for a more in-depth look at the differences between a straight-edge guide and the TrueTrac saw guide rail system!

 The TrueTrac system offers these features that are hard to find in straight edge guides: